Christmas Markets

 This cozy neighborhood market featured delightful local entertainment, charming handmade items, and a delicious assortment of food and drinks.

-The chilly weather inspired us to indulge in some comforting hot drinks – namely, Glühwein.
-The Glühwein served at the Royal Christmas Fair market was red wine base heated with orange and spices (cinnamon, cloves, anise).
+The chilly weather inspired us to indulge in some comforting hot drinks – specifically, Glühwein.
+The Glühwein served at the Royal Christmas Fair market was hot, red wine with orange and spices (cinnamon, cloves, anise).
 It was very sweet but definitely warmed us.
 It was such a fun way to soak up the festive spirit!

 Haarlem